astronomer/docs/learn/airflow-duckdb.md

 import duckdb_tutorial_dag_1 from '!!raw-loader!../code-samples/dags/airflow-duckdb/duckdb_tutorial_dag_1.py';
 import duckdb_tutorial_dag_2 from '!!raw-loader!../code-samples/dags/airflow-duckdb/duckdb_tutorial_dag_2.py';

 [DuckDB](https://duckdb.org/) is an open-source in-process SQL OLAP database management system.
-It allows you to run complex queries on relational datasets using SQL both, on local file-based DuckDB instances or by using the cloud service [MotherDuck](https://motherduck.com/).
+It allows you to run complex queries on relational datasets using SQL using either local, file-based DuckDB instances, or the cloud service [MotherDuck](https://motherduck.com/).

 Airflow can interact with DuckDB in three key ways: